jiafulow/hgcal_testbeam_daq/projects/README.md

 This is an example of sending 8 bits of data by bit-banging via 4 lines.
 In this design, the 4 lines are connected to the LEDs to verify the output data.

+##### testbeam_5b
+This includes peek, poke, scan, reset programs for SKIROC2 slow control register.
+The previous bitbang program is also included.